michaeldito/Portfolio/content/project/docker.md

 date = "2017-11-25"

 # Project title.
-title = "The Fast Fourier Transform"
+title = "Docker Mastery"

 # Project summary to display on homepage.
-summary = "The FFT algorithm, implemented in python."
+summary = "A Udemy course about Docker."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "project-imgs/fft.png"
+image_preview = "project-imgs/docker.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Python"]
+tags = ["Docker", "Devops"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""